Monroe Healing offers several types of massage available by appointment in the studio or as an outcall.

 - Boosts the immune system

-- Increase recovery time post-surgery and radiation burns
+- Increase recovery time post-surgery, plastic surgery, radiation burns, and sports activities

 - Detoxification of wastes including viruses and bacteria